XMLHexagram/gemini-server/readme.md

 ## How to install

+**WARNING: not recommended using until v0.1.0 which might release before 2021-4-20**

 **WARNING: every version under v1.0.0 is unstable**

 1. Go to [releases](https://github.com/lmx-Hexagram/gemini-server/releases) find the asset fit your environment and download it.